 for 'Mean Deviation'.
 I had the 50% zone as 1.69 times the firing table deviation data.
 I have revised that to 2 times the firing table deviation data.

 2. The following is a remake of the Russian 122mm D-25 firing table.
 Unfortunately I don't have a date for this.
-It may not be a WWII table.
+It is not a WWII table as the Russians 122mm ballistics were incorrect in 1944.
 The German 88mm/L71 firing table is to the right so it can be compared.

 Note - Penetration numbers in parenthesis are computed and are not part of the original data.
 Note - The dispersion data in table 3 and table 4 is the mean dispersion not 50% dispersion.
 Here is a link to a PDF showing a comparison of US Protection Criterion penetration and Soviet CP penetration criterion.